 The Juvenile Probation Detention Control Unit (DCU) is responsible for obtaining and screening reports that accompany juveniles brought to Juvenile Hall.
 Reports are necessary for the Detention Control Officer to make a detention or release determination as mandated by the Welfare and Institutions Code.
-No juvenile can be accepted by the Detention Control officer without a report sufficient to make such a determination.
-The Detention Control Officer is also responsible for obtaining, from the deputy, the report, an application to commence Juvenile Court proceedings in the form of an Affidavit and Application for Filing of the Juvenile Court Petition (Probation Form #419), and the deputy must sign a probable cause declaration form asking the District Attorney to review for probability.
+No juvenile can be accepted by the Detention Control Officer is also responsible for obtaining, from the deputy, the report, an application to commence Juvenile Court proceedings in the form of an Affidavit and Application for Filing of the Juvenile Court Petition (Probation Form #419), and the deputy must sign a probable cause declaration form asking the District Attorney to review for probability.